Daifresne/Flipper-zero-ESP32-NRF24-CC1101-3IN1-board/readme.md

 ## License:

-* The design adopts the GPL open-source hardware license agreement v3.0- license.
-Please refer to the LICENSE file for details.
+* The designs are licensed under the CERN Open Hardware Licence v1.2 - Permissive.
+See the LICENSE file for details.